 At the end of the training, attendees will be able to:

 - Articulate how and why the assessment of the psychosocial health of Veterans can be conceptualized using a dynamic framework.

 - Explain the phenomenon of clinician burnout, its potential impact on the ability to provide effective and ethical clinical care, and its unique relationship to the treatment of Veterans and their families.

 - Define three psychodynamic terms – transference, countertransference, working alliance – and explain their role in resolving the clinical dilemmas that arise in cases of clinician burnout.

 Burnout, Trauma, Clinical Impasse, Ethical Dilemma, Working Alliance, Transference, Countertransference

-Laura Taylor, LSCSW VA Acting Chief Consultant and National Director, Social Work; Care Management and Social Work
+Laura Taylor, LSCSW: VA National Director, Social Work; Care Management and Social Work.

 Audience: The intended audience for this training includes Pharmacists, Pharmacy Technicians, Physicians, Physician Assistants, Nurses, Psychologists, Dentists, Dental Hygienists, Counselors, Social Workers, Occupational Therapists and Dietitians.
 The target audience also includes healthcare and administrative professionals who work with Veterans.